 Bruce Genderson founded and is the senior trial lawyer of Williams & Connolly LLP’s patent litigation practice.
 He is nationally-known for his work representing major corporations in patent disputes.
 Over the course of his more-than-three-decade career, he has represented some of the world’s largest companies in patent infringement suits involving billion-dollar-a-year pharmaceuticals, complex biotechnology inventions, computers and electronics, and medical devices.
-He has represented a number of emerging companies in patent litigation in a host of different industries as well.
+He has represented a number of emerging companies in patent litigation in different industries as well.

 Mr. Genderson has litigated civil and criminal matters of all types — from intellectual property disputes to complex corporate and commercial cases to defending against criminal charges as diverse as tax fraud and capital murder.
 He has also represented individuals in both complex civil and criminal litigation, and defended prominent law firms in legal malpractice actions.

 Mr. Genderson began building Williams & Connolly’s patent litigation practice in the mid- 1990s, and it is now among the firm’s largest practice groups.
 He has won every patent trial which he has first-chaired.
 Mr. Genderson has practiced in state and federal courts across the country, including Washington, D.C., Maryland, Virginia, Delaware, California, New Jersey, New York, Colorado, Wisconsin, Ohio, Texas, Georgia, Louisiana, Alabama, Pennsylvania, Massachusetts, Connecticut, Indiana, Kansas, Arizona and the U.S. Virgin Islands.
 He has also assisted in litigation outside the U.S., including a trial in Australia.
 His pharmaceutical clients include Bayer, Eli Lilly, and Alcon, and his electronics clients include Samsung and Google.